hand-e-fr/OpenHosta/README.md

 pip install -r requirements.txt
 ```

-This way you have all de documentation and source code to understand our project
+This way you have all the documentation and source code to understand our project

 ### Example